chaitanyanarukulla/django-imager/README.md

 Built with Python and Django framework.
 Tested through Django testing suite.

 ## Change Log

+12-14-2017 12:37pm - Added pagination to the library and album detail views with tests

 12-11-2017 6:03pm - Added an API route for listing a single user's photos with tests